hclimente/hclimente.github.io/_posts/2025-01-23-graphs-basics.md

       vertex_b --> vertex_c
   ```

 Sometimes, graphs are defined as triples.
-For instance [**multigraphs**](../graphs-glossary#multigraph), in which multiple edges between the same pair of vertices are allowed.
-They are noted as $$G = (V, E, \phi)$$, in which the incidence function $$\phi$$ represents the mapping edges to pairs of vertices.
+An example are [**multigraphs**](../graphs-glossary#multigraph), graphs in which multiple edges between the same pair of vertices are allowed.
+They are triples $$G = (V, E, \phi)$$ in which the incidence function $$\phi$$ represents the mapping edges to pairs of vertices.
 Königsberg is an example of multigraph, since it has multiple bridges connecting the same landmasses (e.g., the North Bank and the Kneiphof Island).
 For instance, the Königsberg graph is an undirected multigraph with:

 $$V = \{N, K, L, S \}$$

 $$E = \{ e_1, e_2, e_3, e_4, e_5, e_6, e_7 \}$$

 $$\phi(x) = \begin{cases}
   \{ N, K \} & \text{if $x = e_1$} \\
   \{ N, K \} & \text{if $x = e_2$} \\